jspm/jspm-resolve/resolver-spec.md

 Package name requests and plain name requests are both considered unescaped - that is URL decoding will not be applied.
 URL decoding is only applied to URL-like requests.

-The parent pathname is assumed a valid fully-resolved path in the environment, with the exception that `/` in Windows paths is allowed to be converted into `\\` as is the NodeJS convention for resolve.
-No absolute paths, URLs, URL-encoding, and relative segments are not supported in the parent path.
+The parent pathname is assumed a valid fully-resolved path in the environment.
+Any `\\` in Windows paths are converted into `/` for consistency within this resolver.
+Absolute paths, URLs, URL-encoding, and relative segments are not supported in the parent path.

+In order to make the resolver an idempotent path resolver, the following exceptions apply to absolute paths - if a path begins with a single forward slash in posix or if it begines with a letter colon and backlash in Windows (eg `C:\`) then it is not decoded as URI.

 Before resolution can be run, the resolver needs to be initialized against a _projectPath_: